← Blog

 And some things should never be the model’s job.
 Deduplication, filtering, sorting, enforcing a hard budget: these are functions.
 If a plain function can do it reliably, do not spend a model call and a prayer on it.
 Push determinism into the harness and save the model for the parts that actually need judgment.

 This is also where safety lives.
-At Aster the whole point of the harness is that untrusted code runs in a container with no network and a memory cap, and nothing it touches outlives the request.
+Run untrusted code in a container with no network and a memory cap, and let nothing it touches outlive the request.
 The model never gets the choice to phone home because the harness never gave it the option.
 Capability is a design decision, not a hope.

 Loop: how steps become a task